 (Source: theScore esports)

 With limited support to allow lefties to game to their full potential, aspiring pro gamers eventually opt for different methods to reduce the disadvantage.
-They may either ‘git gud’ playing with their right hand or utilise customized setups to accommodate their left-handedness, but it eventually falls down to one basic secret: tons of dedicated practice.
+They may either ‘git gud’ playing with their right hand or utilize customized setups to accommodate their left-handedness, but it eventually falls down to one basic secret: tons of dedicated practice.

 I know, I know, it isn’t exactly a secret.
 Still, it’s the truth.
 After years of being forced to familiarise themselves with right-handed PC layouts, many gamers might need to retune themselves to playing games using their dominant left hand.